abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 > The function object $A → B$ is an object which is related to objects $A$ and $B$ in such a way that such that $A ∧ (A → B) → B$.

 This definition is not complete, however, because (as usual) $A → B$ is *not the only object* that fits in this formula.
-For example, the set $A → B ∧ C$ is also one such object, as is $A → B ∧ C ∧ D$ (not going to draw all the arrows here, because it will get too (and I mean too) messy).
+For example, the set $A → B ∧ C$ is also one such object, as is $A → B ∧ C ∧ D$

 ![Implies operation with universal property](../05_logic/implies_modus_ponens_impostors.svg)

 So how do we set apart the real formula from all those "imposter" formulas?
-If you remember the definitions of the *categorical product* (or of its equivalent for orders, the *meet* operation) you would already know where this is going: we recognize that $A \to B$ is the upper *limit* of $A → B ∧ C$ and $A → B ∧ C ∧ D$ and all other imposter formulas that can be in the place of $X$ in $A ∧ X → B$.
+If you remember the definitions of the *categorical product* (or of its equivalent for orders, the *meet* operation) you would already know where this is going: we recognize that $A \to B$ is the upper *limit* of $A → B ∧ C$.
+So, $A → B ∧ C ∧ D$ and all other imposter formulas that can be in the place of $X$ in $A ∧ X → B$ are below it.
 The relationship can be described in a variety of ways:

-* We can say that $A \to B$ is the most *trivial* result for which the formula $A ∧ X → B$ is satisfied and that all other results are *stronger*.
+* We can say that $A \to B$ is the most *trivial* result for which the formula $A ∧ X → B$ is satisfied and that all other results are *stronger*
-* We can say that all other results imply $A \to B$ but not the other way around.
+* We can say that all other formulas lie *below* $A → B$ in the Hasse diagram (so, the more trivial the result it, the upper it resides in the Hasse diagram).
-* We can say that all other formulas lie *below* $A → B$ in the Hasse diagram.
+* We can say that all other results imply $A \to B$ but not the other way around (which again means the same thing).

 ![Implies operation with universal property](../05_logic/implies_universal_property.svg)